 Deborah Martin (b.
 Boston 1961) is a contemporary American realist painter.
-A site-specific artist, her poignant images offer a hauntingly intimate elegy for the abandoned habitats and domestic landscapes of small town America.
+Martin’s work often utilizes specific sites as a form of psychological excavation.
+Her poignant images offer a hauntingly intimate elegy for small town American roadsides.

 Martin received her BFA and BS Masters of Arts in Teaching, Art Education from The Museum School of Fine Arts, Boston and Tufts University.